imhicihu/Temas-medievales-project/OJS.md

 	* Apache >= 1.3.2x or >= 2.0.4x or Microsoft IIS 6
 	* Operating system: Any OS that supports the above software, including Linux, BSD, Solaris, Mac OS X, Windows

+## Backup
+    * Perform a manual backup when upgrading or performing maintenance